Sticksword/globitek_cms_week2/readme.md

   * [X]  Required: Verify query strings are not vulnerable to SQLI attacks.
   * [X]  Required: Verify form inputs are not vulnerable to XSS attacks.
   * [X]  Required: Verify query strings are not vulnerable to XSS attacks.
   * [?]
-Required: Listed other bugs or security vulnerabilities (I'm making a repo instead of notable tl;dr security stuff)
+Required: Listed other bugs or security vulnerabilities (side note: I'm making a separate repo of notable tl;dr security stuff)

 The following advanced user stories are optional:

 - [ ]  Bonus: On "public/staff/territories/show.php", display the name of the state.

-- [ ]  Bonus: Validate the uniqueness of `users.username`.
+- [X]  Bonus: Validate the uniqueness of `users.username`.

 - [ ]  Bonus: Add a page for "public/staff/users/delete.php".